ansible/ansible/docsite/latest/rst/index.rst

    :alt: ansiblefest 2013
    :target: http://ansibleworks.com/fest

-This page contains documentation about how to use `Ansible <http://ansible.cc>`_ and covers the latest version.
-For the current released version, see `Ansible 1.1 Docs <http://ansible.cc/docs/released/1.1>`_.
-You may also be interested in taking a class:
+NOTE: This page contains documentation about how to use `Ansible <http://ansible.cc>`_ and covers the latest DEVELOPMENT version (1.2).
+For the current released version, see `Ansible 1.1 Docs <http://ansible.cc/docs/released/1.1>`_ instead.
+You might be one of them.
+We hope you find what you are looking for in the documentation, and would like to point out that you may also be interested in taking a class:

 .. image:: http://www.ansibleworks.com.s3-website-us-east-1.amazonaws.com/img/banners/training.png
    :alt: ansibleworks training
    :target: http://www.ansibleworks.com/training/

 Before we dive into playbooks, configuration management, deployment, and orchestration, we'll learn how to get Ansible installed and some basic information.
 We'll go over how to execute ad-hoc commands in parallel across your nodes using /usr/bin/ansible.
 We'll also see what sort of modules are available in Ansible's core (though you can also write your own, which we'll also show later).